KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Scheduled documents

 - **BIRT Translation**
-   Checking this property the export will include all the translation added into 'Localization' functionalities of the BIRT templates.
+   By checking this property, the export will include all the *translation* added into the *Localization* functionalities of BIRT templates.
 - **Schedule configurations**
-   Checking this property the export will include all the schedulation associated to the chosen documents.
-At the end of the import you must have the schedulation saved into Scheduler section under the Tools area.
+   By checking this property, the export will include all the scheduling associated to the selected documents.
+At the end of the import, the scheduling information will be saved into the Scheduler section.
-- **Export the document only in the selected functionality** Checking this property the export will include documents only if they are inside a selected functionality.
+- **Export the document only in the selected functionality** By checking this property, the export will include documents only if they are inside a selected functionality.
 - **Related documents**
-   Checking this property the export will include documents linked by cross navigation to the selected ones.
+   By checking this property, the export will include all those documents linked through the cross navigation to the selected documents.

-Now you are ready to click on the export icon to generate and download the .zip.
+Now you are ready to click on the export icon to download the zip file.
 Suppose you want to upload MyFirstExport.zip in another installation.
 Log in it and move to **Server Manager** > **Import\\Export Documents** area Switch to the **Import** tab and click on **Browse** to accede your personal folders.
 In Figure below we show the document import interface.

 .. figure:: media/image68.png